Recipes¶

 - static IP address

-- remote VPN Rounter's static IP address
+- remote VPN Router's static IP address

 - for route-based VPNs specifythe other network's CIDR range